emma-s-marie/data422-group-project/project-diary.md

 ## 15/10/23

-Emma added comments to the jupyter notebook code for the population and map wrangling.
+- Emma added comments to the jupyter notebook code for the population and map wrangling.
+- Sarah added comments in the Jupyter notebook code where she standardizes the primary keys for the crime, school, and housing data frames.